Categories: guides | development finance guides

 The maximum loan to value available with development exit finance is 75% of the gross development value, so lower rates will typically be available to LTV’s of around 50%.

-The lender will also afford lower rates to projects with a lower loan-to-gross development value (LTGDV).
-This means that the higher the market price of the newly built units, the more willing a lender is to charge a lower borrowing cost.
+Lenders may also offer lower rates to projects with a lower loan-to-gross development value (LTGDV).
+This means that the higher the market price of the newly built units, the lower the interest rates that are typically available to you.

 Get expert help securing the funds you need

 The circumstances that typically find you needing development exit finance can be very stressful.
-Getting a workable solution in place, quickly, will be easiest dealing with experts in this field.
+Getting a workable solution in place, quickly, will be easiest if you deal with experts in this field.

 At Commercial Trust we understand the nature of these situations and our job is to turn it around and alleviate the pressure you are under.